 However, it’s important to note that the Protocol states “The court will consider whether all parties have complied in substance with the terms of the Protocol and is not likely to be concerned with minor or technical infringements, especially where the matter is urgent”.

-Effect of the Protocol
+Effect of the Protocol for Debt Claims

 The introduction of the new debt recovery Protocol will make it more onerous for businesses to recover unpaid debts from individuals and sole traders.
 More information is required to be provided to debtors in specific formats and debtors must be allowed more time before proceedings can be commenced, which can delay payment considerably.